19hours/sg-statutes/Acts/Limited Partnerships Act.md

 (e) all matters connected with or arising from the restrictions as to the name which may be used by a limited partnership registered under this Act;

-(f) modifying the application of this Act or the Business Registration Act (Cap.
-32) to a resultant firm during any period of suspension of the limited partnership under section 42(2);
+(f) modifying the application of this Act or the Business Names Registration Act 2014 to a resultant firm during any period of suspension of the limited partnership under section 42(2);

+[Act 29 of 2014 wef 03/01/2016]

-(g) regulating the disclosure of any information kept or maintained in any register under this Act and excluding any document relating to any class of limited partnerships from the operation of section 22(1);
+(g) regulating the disclosure of any information kept or maintained in any register under this Act and excluding any document relating to any class of limited partnerships from the operation of section 18B(1);

+[Act 35 of 2014 wef 03/01/2016]

 (h) requiring any class of limited partnerships to maintain any information or records and regulating the access to such information or records, including requiring the limited partnership to provide access to such information or records for any class of persons;